GridGain-Demos/ignite-learning-by-examples/template/README.md

 * Update the population: `UPDATE City SET population = 5000 WHERE id = 4000;`
 * Check that the change took affect: `SELECT name, population FROM City WHERE id = 4000;`

-## Access Records Using Key-Value APIs
+## Example 2: Using Key-Value APIs for CRUD operations

-Even though the database was created using DDL syntax, you still can define have POJOs and work with the date using key-value, compute and other non-SQL APIs of Ignite.
-Run `TODO_Name` application that demonstrates how to read and update records with key-value calls.
+Even though the database was created using DDL syntax, you still can create  POJOs and work with the clustered data using key-value, compute and other non-SQL APIs of Ignite.

+Open `AppTemplate1KeyValue` source code template that demonstrates several key-value techniques.
+Search for `DEMO_TODO` tags in the source code to finish building the application and resolve all possible exceptions the application can generate when you start it incomplete.

+Once you complete all `DEMO_TODOs` making the application fully functional, switch back to the GridGain Control Center SQL screen and run the following SQL queries to get the updated records but via SQL

+* `SELECT name, continent, headofstate FROM Country WHERE code = 'GBR';` - must return Boris Johnson
+* `SELECT name, continent, headofstate FROM Country WHERE code = 'USA';` - must return Donald Trump

+## Example 3: Updating Records with Distributed ACID Transactions